Grochman/checkout_bot/README.md

 # checkout_bot
-checkout bot for booksale.com website buys books from links stored in a txt file made using selenium
+checkout bot for booksale.com website.
+It buys books from links stored in a txt file.
+Made using selenium